manolol1/RemoteControl-Client/README.md

 ## Requirements
 * WakeOnLan enabled in the BIOS/UEFI
-* Git and Node.js
+* Git, Node.js and NPM

 ## Installation and Configuration
 1. Enable WakeOnLan in the BIOS/UEFI of your device.
 WakeOnLan is a standard, that allows waking up a computer by sending a "magic packet" to it.
 There are plenty of useful guides on the internet.
 2. Install the required programs (Git and Node.js) on the computer.
-This can usually be done with the default package manager of operating system.
+This can usually be done with the default package manager of your operating system.
 3. Clone the repository to your machine: `git clone https://github.com/manolol1/RemoteControl-Client.git`
 4. Copy the configuration file template: `cp config.yaml.template config.yaml`
 5. You can now make changes to the configuration file, if you want.